decidables/decidables/libraries/detectable-elements/README.md

 SDT model should not be interactive, because their values are received from the user's task performance.

+##### Attributes

+**Note:** Attribute values set on the example don't need to be set on the individual components as they will be propagated and kept in sync.
+However for detectable-control you will need to indicate control visibility (as shown in the example below).

+- `trials: number = 10`
+  - Number of sampled trials to display
+- `duration: number = 2000`
+  - The duration of the stimulus, wait, and inter-trial interval on each trial, initialized to the value provided in milliseconds
+- `coherence: number = 0.5`
+  - The proportion of coherent dots in the visual stimulus
+- `payoff: number = 0`
+  - The relative dollar payoff for hits and misses compared to false alarms and correct rejections

 ##### Slots

 - *unnamed*